LumiOsunrayi/Querying-Microsoft-SQL-Server-2019/README.md

-# Querying-Microsoft-SQL-Server-2019
-During my Master of Business Analytics degree program, I took a Database Foundations class that covered querying data using Microsoft SQL Server up to the intermediate level.
-However, to hone my skills, be better prepared for the job market and perhaps learn something new, I decided to take an intermediate LinkedIn Learning course - Querying Microsoft SQL Server 2019 by Adam Wilbert.
+# LinkedIn Learning course - Querying Microsoft SQL Server 2019 by Adam Wilbert.

 The course uses Microsoft SQL Server 2019 and the AdventureWorks2017 database.